 Generally speaking and maybe even mildly comforting to know (then again, maybe not), the side effects of all three AIs are similar.

 The main and most often complained about side effects are: joint pain, bone loss, bone fractures, lowered libido, hair loss/thinning, weight gain, hot flashes and sleep issues to name a few.
 (Yikes, do we really need more?)

 The side effects are often not addressed adequately, if at all, by oncologists.
 This is too bad because side effects can, at the lesser end of the spectrum, be highly annoying and at the worst end, extremely debilitating.

 I speak from experience on this as I have had some very unsettling side effects myself.

-In fact, side effects (mine anyway) will be the focus of The Dark Side of Aromatase Inhibitors – Part 2.
+In fact, side effects (mine anyway) are the focus of The Dark Side of Aromatase Inhibitors – Part 2.